-Mandatory Freshman Orientation sessions, presented by PUEO Leaders, where students receive assistance with class registration, academic advising, an introduction to student life at UH West O‘ahu, and other valuable information.
+Mandatory Freshman Orientation sessions, presented by PUEO Leaders, where students receive assistance with class registration, advising, an introduction to student life at UH West O‘ahu, and other valuable information.

 ‘Ohana Orientation, sessions where parents and family members of new students are invited to attend and have the opportunity to meet UH West O‘ahu administrators, faculty, staff, and current UH West O‘ahu students to ask questions and learn about campus support services.

 Early Intervention Program, a program that works with UH West Oʻahu faculty members to identify freshmen who are having academic challenges in the first month of the semester.
 The First Year Experience partners with advisors to contact and offer these freshmen resources and support services to improve academic performance.